globusdigital/deep-copy/README.md

 boolean flag can be specified.
 The flag will also govern whether the return type is a pointer as well.

+To specify build tags in the generated code, an optional `--tags` comma separated list flag can be specified.
+The flag will add all items as build tags to the generated code.

 It might also be desirable to skip deeply copying certain fields, slice members, or map members.
 To achieve that, selectors can be specified in the optional comma-separated `--skip` flag.
 Multiple `--skip` flags can be